 Ask For Your Family’s Rejects

-If your parents’ basement, grandmother’s attic, or cousin’s garage is stuffed with old, unused furniture and decorations, ask if it’s okay to take a few for your new home.
+If your parents’ basement, grandmother’s attic, or cousin’s garage is stuffed with old, unused furniture and decorations, ask if taking a few for your new home is okay.
 They’ll probably be more than happy to help you save money (and get rid of that stuff in the bargain).

 Scrounge At Local Colleges